LSEG-API-Samples/Article.RTSDK.Java.MavenHowTo/README.md

 java -cp .;target/RTSDKJ_Maven-1.0-jar-with-dependencies.jar com.refinitiv.ema.provider.IProvider
 ```

-Then, open another command prompt to the project folder and run the following command to start the Consumer example
+Then, open another command prompt to the project folder and run the following command to start the Consumer example (we can use just ```java -jar``` command directly as the main class is ```com.refinitiv.ema.consumer.Consumer```)

 ```
-java -cp .;target/RTSDKJ_Maven-1.0-jar-with-dependencies.jar com.refinitiv.ema.consumer.Consumer
+java -jar ./target/RTSDKJ_Maven-1.0-jar-with-dependencies.jar
 ```

 #### IProvider and Consumer applications result